iustin/bakonf/docs/usermanual.md

 to the new config files.

-bakonf uses a main configuration file (by default `/etc/bakonf/bakonf.xml`), which does some standard settings and tells bakonf what other files to include.
+bakonf uses a main configuration file (by default `/etc/bakonf/bakonf.yaml`), which does some standard settings and tells bakonf what other files to include.
 These additional files are usually located in `/etc/bakonf/sources` and tell bakonf how to handle some special cases.

 ### Configuration language

-The configuration file is written in XML, must be encoded in utf-8 and must have the document tag `bakonf`.
+The configuration file is written in YAML, and should represent an object (map) with the following keys:

-The file can contain the following tags:

-include
+configs

-:   tells bakonf to also parse any files which match the shell pattern
+:   (list) tells bakonf to also parse any files which match the shell
-    given as the contents of the tag.
+    patterns passed.
 These are files which modify bakonf's own behaviour, and are usually located in /etc/bakonf/sources.
 These are not directories to be backed up!
-    (Although, if modified and included by the `file system` element, they will be).
-Note that the sub-files can contain only `file system` and `commands` sections.
+(Although, if modified and included by the `filesystem/include` entries, they will be).
+Note that the sub-files can contain only `filesystem` and `commands` keys.

-file system

-:   Contains declarations about files to be backed up:

-    scan
+include

-    :   Tells bakonf to add any file or directory which matches shell pattern given by the contents of the tag to its include list.
+:   (list) Tells bakonf to add any file or directory which matches
+    shell pattern given by the contents of the tag to its include list.
 These can be files or directories.
 Bakonf will descend directories, but will **not** follow symbolic links!
-The symlinks are considered configuration items also, so they will be backed up themselves.
+The symbolic links are considered configuration items also, so they will be backed up themselves.

-        This tag must exist within the `file system` tag.

-    noscan
+exclude

-    :   tells bakonf to ignore any file or directory which matches the contents of the as (interpreted as a regular expression) from the archive; it won't even open or analyse those files.
+:   (list) Tells bakonf to ignore any file or directory which matches
+     the contents of the elements (interpreted as a regular expression) from the archive; it won't even open or stat these files.
+Note that the patterns given are prefix matches, so for example an expression `/path/to` will match (and thus exclude) a file `/path/to/file`.

 commands

-:   Starts declarations about command output to be included in the
+:   (list) Contains declarations about command output to be included
-    archive, and can contain:

-    storeoutput
+    in the archive.
+Each element in the list is a dictionary with the following keys:

+    cmd:

+    :   Defines the command line to be executed (as a shell command).

+    dest:

-    :   Tells bakonf to execute the command line (as a shell command) given as the tag contents and include its output in a file under the `commands` subtree in the created archive.
-If no `destination` attribute is given, then the destination is takes as the command line with slashes replaced by underscores, otherwise the given path will be used.
+    :   Defines the destination archive member to be used for the output under the `commands` subtree in the created archive.
+If this key is not given, then the destination is takes as the command line with slashes replaced by underscores.
 For example, the element:

-            <storeoutput
-                 destination="proc/version">cat /proc/version</storeoutput>
+                cmd: cat /proc/version
+                path: proc/version

         will create a file in the archive with the name `commands/proc/version` which will contain the `/proc/version`
         file.

-config

-:   Configuration section that modifies the behaviour of bakonf.
-It can
-    contain:

-    statefile
+A shortened entry of:

+                cmd: /usr/bin/uptime

+        will create a file `commands/usr_bin_uptime`.

+database

 :   This elements contains the filename of the state database.

 maxsize

 :   This element denotes the maximum size of files to be backed up.

-The order of precedence for scan/noscan is:
+The order of precedence for include/exclude is:

--   bakonf will start scanning all items defined with scan
+-   bakonf will start scanning all items defined with 'include'.
--   if at any point in the file system scan, the current file/directory matches any one of `noscan` regexps, the scan will ignore it.
+-   if at any point in the file system scan, the current file matches any one of `noscan` regexps, the scan will ignore it.
 For directories, that means ignoring all the files they contain, so please be careful about it.